Registration and Instructions

 1. Send the signed Control Sheet by email to COMAP:

-After the signed control sheet is prepared, email it to: firstname.lastname@example.org.
-In the subject line of your email write: COMAP and your team's control number.
-For example: COMAP 2222.
+After the signed control sheet is prepared, email it to: email@example.com.
+In the subject line of your email write: your team's control number.
+For example: 1900000.
 COMAP will accept only an Adobe PDF or a Photo Image of your control sheet.
 Limit one set of forms per email.
-Teams may take pictures of the signed forms with a phone or digital camera and then email the images to email@example.com. *Note: The attachment must be less than 17MB.
+Teams may take pictures of the signed forms with a phone or digital camera and then email the images to firstname.lastname@example.org. *Note: The attachment must be less than 17MB.

-(Note you are no longer required to mail a print copy of your Control Sheet.)
+(Note you are not required to mail a print copy of your Control Sheet.) !!

 V. AFTER THE CONTEST IS OVER: